-- 1. Unless it is clearly specified to the contrary in the assignment/project, it is not allowed to use source code from others, other sources, or one's own source code from other components. - 2.
+- Unless it is clearly specified to the contrary in the assignment/project, it is not allowed to use source code from others, other sources, or one's own source code from other components. - 2.
 In the case it was explicitly permitted to use code from other sources, one must both - a.
 Indicate with the following block marking that the code was copied

-- ensuring that this block marking can be clearly distinguished from other block markings. - b.
-Add clearly and unambiguously in the report and/or in the accompanying submission notes which parts of the code contain copied parts and indicate the source as well as the percentage of the code in the file that was copied.

-Such that the examiner is aware that this is not the students work and can decide not to award credit for it.

-3. In case that packages have been used in a project or in thesis research, these must be clearly indicated in the report or thesis.
+- b.
+Add clearly and unambiguously in the report and/or in the accompanying submission notes which parts of the code contain copied parts and indicate the source as well as the percentage of the code in the file that was copied. - Such that the examiner is aware that this is not the students work and can decide not to award credit for it. - 3.
+In case that packages have been used in a project or in thesis research, these must be clearly indicated in the report or thesis.